iffse/burnback-3d/README.md

 python mesh_convert.py mesh.msh
 ```

-If you want to use the exported results to another format other than Json (for instance `.CGNS`, or `.dat` for TecPlot) you can use the [result_convert.py](./tools/result_convert.py) script.
+If you want to use the exported results to another format other than Json (for instance `.CGNS`, or `.dat` for TecPlot/ParaView, etc.) you can use the [result_convert.py](./tools/result_convert.py) script.
 Usage is:
 ```shell
 python result_convert.py result.json output.extension
 ```